Car dealership: Car dealerships in the United States

 The early cars were sold by automakers to customers directly or through a variety of channels, including mail order, department stores, and traveling representatives.
 For example, Sears made its first attempt at selling a gasoline-engined chain-drive high-wheeler in 1908 through its mail-order catalog and starting in 1951 the Allstate through select its stores and the catalog.

 The first car dealership was opened in 1889 by Fred Koller in Reading, Pennsylvania and sold cars manufactured in Cleveland, Ohio.
 This would have been the first dealership solely dedicated to automobiles, as opposed to horse-drawn carriages.

-The first Ford dealer was opened by William L. Hughson in San Francisco in January of 1903.
+The first Ford dealer was opened by William L. Hughson in San Francisco in January 1903.
 The first woman car dealer in the United States was Rachel "Mommy" Krouse who in 1903 opened her business, Krouse Motor Car Company, in Philadelphia, Pennsylvania.

 Today, direct sales by an automaker to consumers are limited by most states in the U.S. through franchise laws that require new cars to be sold only by licensed and bonded, independently owned dealerships.

 The number of car dealerships in the US peaked in 1927 at 53,125 and steadily decreased over the next decades.
-By 1960, there were 33, 658 dealerships; by 1980, 23,379; and by 2001, 22,007.
+By 1960, there were 33,658 dealerships; by 1980, 23,379; and by 2001, 22,007.